clojure-finance/clojask/doc/documentation.md

 #### Dataframe

+##### Features

+- Unlimited size

+  Theoretically speaking, it supports dataset larger than memory to infinity!

+- All native types

+  All the datatypes used to store data is native Clojure (or Java) types!

+- From file to file

+  Integrate IO inside the dataframe.
+No need to write your own read-in and output functions!

+- Distributed (coming soon)

+  Most operations could be distributed to different computers in a clusters.
+See the principle in [Onyx](http://www.onyxplatform.org/)

+- Lazy operations

+  Some operations will not be executed immediately.
+Dataframe will intelligently pipeline the operations altogether in computation.

 ##### Basic Information

 - Most operations to the dataframe is performed lazily and all at once with `compute` except `sort`.